Logo

 Question?
 Email us: info@hpalumni.org From the independent association for former employees of HP and HPE – and those in the process of leaving.
 Not officially endorsed or supported.

 Received a "Potential Private Retirement Benefit" letter from U.S. Social Security?
-How to decode this confusing letter – and who to contact, if necessary: Potential Benefit letter
+How to decode it and who to contact, if necessary: Potential Benefit letter

 Received a letter from "EQ Unify" about your stock?
 You must take action.
 Letter is unclear and doesn't cover all choices: Letter from "EQ Unify"

-Depending on when and how you acquired stock – and due to the sequence of spinoffs and acquisitions – you may now have shares of HPInc (HPQ), HPE, DXC, Keysight (KEYS), and/or Agilent (A) – in different accounts – and may not have received cash payouts for Micro Focus (MFGP) and Perspecta (PRSP).
+Depending on when and how you acquired stock – and due to the sequence of spinoffs and acquisitions – you may now have shares of HP Inc, HPE, DXC, Keysight, and/or Agilent – in different accounts – and may not have received Micro Focus, Perspecta, or other cash payouts.
+Shares, payouts, or dividends may have been turned over to the state as "unclaimed property."
+Find it all – and verify or estimate your current cost basis.

 Transactions were often tracked and reported differently – or not at all.